 The scroll map allows to identify the level of engagement with a text.
 Such a possibility is valuable for content managers.
-The point is that the total amount of time a user spends on a website does not always mean that content is viewed.
+The point is that the total amount of time a user spends on a page does not always mean that content is viewed.
 Very often, an article stays open in one tab while a user is working in another.

 To understand whether a text has been read completely or partially, it is necessary to check with the scroll map statistics.

-The scroll map helps web-designers to identify how much users understand a website design and use all available options.
+The scroll map helps web-designers to identify how much users understand a design and use all available options.